Markov Matrices and Fourier Series¶

 Since \(\mathbf{q}_ i ^T \mathbf{q}_ j = 0\) unless \(i = j\), this equation gives \(x_i = \mathbf{q}_ i^T \mathbf{v}\) in terms of matrices, \([\mathbf{q}_ 1 \cdots \mathbf{q}_ n] \begin{bmatrix} x_1 \\ \vdots \\ x_n \end{bmatrix} = \mathbf{v}\), or \(Q \mathbf{x} = \mathbf{v}\).
 So \(\mathbf{x} = Q^{-1}\mathbf{v}\).
 Because the \(q_i\) from an orthonormal basis, \(Q^{-1} = Q^{T}\) and \(\mathbf{x} = Q^T \mathbf{v}\).
 This is another way to see that \(x_i = \mathbf{q}_ i ^T \mathbf{v}\).

-Frourier series
+Frourier series¶

 The key idea above was that the basis of vector \(\mathbf{q}_ i\) was orthonormal.
 Fourier series are built on this idea.
 We can describe a function \(f(x)\) in terms of trigonometric functions:

-This is Fourier series is an infinite sum and the previous example was finite, but the two are related by the fact that the cosines and sines in the Fourier series are orthogonal.
+is an infinite sum and the previous example was finite, but the two are related by the fact that the cosines and sines in the Fourier series are orthogonal.

 We're now working in an infinite dimensional vector space.
 The vectors in this space are functions and the (orthogonal) basis vectors are \(1, \cos x, \sin x, \cos 2x, \sin 2x, \cdots\)

-What does "orthogonal" mean in this context?
-How do we compute a dot product or inner product in this vector space?
+in this vector space?
 For vectors in \(\mathbb{R}^n\) the inner product is \(\mathbf{v}^T \mathbf{w} = v_1 w_1 + v_2 w_2 + \cdots + v_n w_n\).
 Functions are described by a continum of values \(f(x)\) rather than by a discrete collection of components \(v_i\).
 The best parallel to the vector dot product is:

 We integrate from 0 to \(2\pi\) because Fourier series are periodic: